Satyam-455/HACK4HEALTH/README.md

 Multiclass XGBoost Model with hyperparamter tuning.
 Predicts patient risk levels and suggests urgency.
 Disclaimer: The dataset used to train this model is entirely synthesized.
 Dataset related to healthcare themes arent easily available as open-source libraries due to privacy concerns.
 However we have tried to implicate a real life dataset based on biological grounds and a reputable library https://physionet.org/content/mietic/1.0.0/
+Please Note: ML model is present in the files, but due to some unavoidable errors, and time constraints, it wasn't properly connected to the frontend.

 -->OpenAI GPT:
 The system dynamically generates step-by-step first aid instructions based on the user's input symptoms or emergency situation.
 This ensures that users receive immediate care guidance and timely attention, even before professional medical help arrives.
 It acts as a virtual first responder, helping reduce panic and enabling quicker, informed actions during critical moments.